Dusky hopping mouse: Distribution

 The species historically inhabited large areas of central Australia, south-west Queensland, and far west South Australia, and Western Australia.
 Sub-fossil specimens were found in far-south South Australia, near the Flinders Ranges.
 Populations were recorded in the Northern Territory, however have not been observed since 1939.
-It is highly likely to have occurred in western New South Wales.
 Distribution has shown a marked decline of more than 90% since the arrival of Europeans, with populations now patchy and highly fragmented.
 It is currently thought to be restricted to the Cobblers Sandhills and Strzelecki Desert in north-east South Australia, south-west Queensland and far north-west New South Wales.
 The species was presumed to be extinct in New South Wales, before being re-discovered in Sturt National Park in 2003.
 Since then, a number of sightings have been recorded near Broken Hill, New South Wales.